thruthesky/easy_packages/easy_like/README.md

 - `documentReference`: This field is reference of the target document.
 It's a reference.
 So it can access the target document regardless of any collection.
 - `likedBy`: This field is the list of user uid who did like.
 If the user unlikes, then the uid will be removed from this field.

+- Note that, the `like document ID` is the same as the target document ID.

 ## Logic